KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - During Thursday's standup we clarified the tasks for the day, tweaked a few things and got back to work.
 We created a simple back-end for our website and deployed it with Heroku.
 We also merged some of the front-end branches and deployed the development branch with Netlify.
 We decided to merge the branches as a group as a few of us (myself included) were unsure as to how to merge branches efficiently in a way that mitigates the risk of high blood pressure.

 - Although there is still a lot of work to do, it was great to see all the little jigsaw pieces starting to come together after we deployed.

+ ### Day 79 to 81:

+- Some struggles, some frustrations, and a huge dose of imposter syndrome, followed by some small wins and a couple of nice dopamine hits.

+-We progressed beautifully as a team and made great steps towards achieving our MVP.
+We managed to integrate Mapbox and Cloudinary image uploads into our Nextjs app, as well as a form using React Hook Form.
+Our form submits data to the database and we are able to fetch and display that data on the home page.
+We also have the routing and fetching set up for each of our location cards, although some fixes still need to be made.

+- Personally, on Friday I fell into the black hole of comparing myself to others, which never leads anywhere good.
+I had to remind myself to compare myself to my past self and remember how far I’ve travelled in the last 3 months.
+I tried to remember that during this project we are being exposed to a lot of new technologies and it’s foolish to expect myself to be able to pick them up and run with them straight away.

+- On Saturday I attempted to hook up the form on my Nextjs Portfolio page with Netlify Forms but had no luck.
+I will try another approach (maybe with Formspree) today or tomorrow.

+"Sometimes you’re ahead sometimes you’re behind, the race is long and in the end, it’s only with yourself"  - Mary Schmich